-7.17.1.
-The Chief Officer has access to professional advice from the Chief Social Work Officer; the Medical Director and the Nursing Director in both their operational role as a senior officer of the parties and as accountable officer to the IJB.
+7.17 The Chief Officer has access to professional advice from the Chief Social Work Officer; the Medical Director and the Director of Nursing in both their operational role as a senior officer of the parties and as accountable officer to the Integration Joint Board.

-7.18 Professional Leadership
+Professional Leadership

-- 7.18.1 Explicit lines of professional and operational accountability are essential to assure the Integration Joint Board and the Parties of the robustness of governance arrangements for their duties under the Act.
-They underpin delivery of safe, effective and person centred care in all care settings delivered by employees of NHS Lanarkshire and South Lanarkshire Council and of the third and independent sectors. - 7.19.
-NHS Lanarkshire Board is accountable for Clinical Governance.
-Professional governance responsibilities are carried out by the professional leads through to the health professional regulatory bodies. - 7.20.
-The Chief Social Work Officer in South Lanarkshire holds professional accountability for social work and social care services.
-The Chief Social Work Officer reports directly to the Chief Executive and elected members of South Lanarkshire Council in respect of professional social work matters.
-He/she is responsible for ensuring that social work and social care services are delivered in accordance with relevant legislation and that staff delivering such services do so in accordance with the requirements of the Scottish Social Services Council. - 7.21.
-The Medical Director and/or the Director of Nursing, Midwifery and Allied Health Professions, through delegated authority, hold professional accountability for the delivery of safe and effective clinical services within NHS Lanarkshire and report regularly on these matters to the Health Board. - 7.22.
-The Integration Joint Board has three health professional advisors, as set out in section 4.2.
-These members of the Integration Joint Board are professionally accountable to the Medical Director and the Nurse Director as appropriate. - 7.23.
-This arrangement does not limit the ability of the Medical Director and/or the Director of Nursing to provide advice directly to the Integration Joint Board.
-Where this advice is offered, the Integration Joint Board must respond in writing and notify the Parties.
+- 7.18 Explicit lines of professional and operational accountability are essential to assure the Integration Joint Board and the Parties of the robustness of governance arrangements for their duties under the Act.
+They underpin delivery of safe, effective and person-centred care in all care settings delivered by employees of the NHS Board and the Council and of the third and independent sectors. - 7.19 The NHS Board is accountable for Clinical Governance.
+Professional governance responsibilities are carried out by the professional leads through to the health professional regulatory bodies. - 7.20 The Chief Social Work Officer of the Council holds professional accountability for social work and social care services.
+The Chief Social Work Officer reports directly to the Chief Executive and elected members of the Council in respect of professional social work matters.
+They are responsible for ensuring that social work and social care services are delivered in accordance with relevant legislation and that staff delivering such services do so in accordance with the requirements of the Scottish Social Services Council.
+The Social Work Governance Group chaired by the Chief Social Work Officer has professional oversight of the delivery of operational social care services. - 7.21 The Medical Director and/or the Director of Nursing, through delegated authority, hold professional accountability for the delivery of safe and effective clinical services within the NHS Board and report regularly on these matters to the NHS Board. - 7.22 The Integration Joint Board has three health professional advisors, as set out in section 4.2.
+These members of the Integration Joint Board are professionally accountable to the Medical Director and the Director of Nursing as appropriate.

-- 7.24.
-The Chief Social Work Officer, through delegated authority holds professional accountability for the delivery of safe and effective social work and social care services within the Council.
+- 7.23 This arrangement does not limit the ability of the Medical Director and/or the Director of Nursing to provide advice directly to the Integration Joint Board.
+Where this advice is offered, the Integration Joint Board must respond in writing and notify the Parties. - 7.24 The Chief Social Work Officer, through delegated authority, holds professional accountability for the delivery of safe and effective social work and social care services within the Council.
 An annual report on these matters is provided to the relevant Council committee and will also be made available to the Integration Joint Board.
-The Chief Social Work Officer, through his/her membership of the IJB and Social Work Committee provides consistent advice and support to both the Committee and the IJB in relation to these reports. - 7.25.
-The Chief Social Work Officer provides professional advice to the Integration Joint Board in respect of the delivery of social work and social care services by Council staff and commissioned care providers in South Lanarkshire.
+The Chief Social Work Officer, through their membership of the Integration Board and attendance at Social Work Committee provides consistent advice and support to both the Committee and the Integration Joint Board in relation to these reports. - 7.25 The Chief Social Work Officer provides professional advice to the Integration Joint Board in respect of the delivery of social work and social care services by Council staff and commissioned care providers in South Lanarkshire.